Smog: Iran

+The capital of Kyrgyzstan is severely affected by smog and ranks among the 10 worst air polluted cities in the world.
+In the winter 2020-21, air pollution levels exceeded the marker of 100 PM2.5 for ‘moderate air quality during 25 days in December 2020 and 25 days in January 2021, while on some days reaching the average of 200-300 PM2.5 - a degree of air pollution extremely detrimental to health.
+Coal heating, lack of air circulation and exhaust emissions of private vehicles are identified as the main causes.
+Smog is hereby directly tied to an unchecked construction of luxurious high-rise building (so called elitki) which obstruct the flow of fresh mountain air that historically had helped ventilate the city.

 Mongolia

 In the late 1990s, massive immigration to Ulaanbaatar from the countryside began.
-An estimated 150,000 households, mainly living in traditional Mongolian gers on the outskirts of Ulaanbaatar, burn wood and coal (some poor families burn even car tires and trash) to heat themselves during the harsh winter, which lasts from October to April, since these outskirts are not connected to the city's central heating system.
+An estimated 150,000 households, mainly living in traditional Mongolian gers on the outskirts of Ulaanbaatar, burn wood and coal (some poor families burn car tires and trash) to heat themselves during the harsh winter, which lasts from October to April, since these outskirts are not connected to the city's central heating system.
 A temporary solution to decrease smog was proposed in the form of stoves with improved efficiency, although with no visible results.

 Coal-fired ger stoves release high levels of ash and other particulate matter (PM).
 When inhaled, these particles can settle in the lungs and respiratory tract and cause health problems.
-At two to 10 times above Mongolian and international air quality standards, Ulaanbaatar's PM rates are among the worst in the world, according to a December 2009 World Bank report.
+At 2 to 10 times above Mongolian and international air quality standards, Ulaanbaatar's PM rates are among the worst in the world, according to a December 2009 World Bank report.
 The Asian Development Bank (ADB) estimates that health costs related to this air pollution account for as much as 4 percent of Mongolia's GDP.